OpenGarage/OpenGarage-App/README.md

 1) Brief
 ------------------------------------------

 The project uses Ionic/AngularJS for templating and HTML5 design.
-The application is bundled for native deployment using Cordova on the following platforms: iOS, Android, OS X and Windows.
+The application is bundled for native deployment using Cordova on the following platforms: iOS, Android, and OS X.

 The project uses package.json as the primary repository of settings which are enforced when using the `gulp` tasks.
 These include the app version name and build number.